Is Jordan on your bucket list?

 Our base in Amman was the charming House Boutique Hotel, where Anton from client services gave us a warm welcome.
 We quickly arranged our pick-up time with Wasfi for the next morning, and Anton personally escorted us to our room, taking extra care to make sure we were settled and letting us know he’d be nearby in the lobby should we have any questions.

 Situated near Circle 2 and adjacent to the Turkish Embassy, the hotel is a beautiful, modern property with 92 suites spread over seven floors, opened in 2014.
 Our fifth-floor suite was wonderfully comfortable, featuring a kitchen, a sofa, and a choice of king-size or twin beds, with spectacular views to enjoy.
-Breakfast each morning in the ground floor dining room was a highlight - varied, plentiful, and easily the best meal of the trip to start the day right.
+Breakfast each morning in the ground floor dining room was varied and plentiful, and a nice blend of Western and Middle Eastern flavours.

-After breakfast, we stepped outside to find Wasfi, our driver and guide, already waiting for us - cigarette in hand.
+After breakfast, we stepped outside to find Wasfi, our driver and guide, already waiting for us.

 Since it was Eid, the roads were unusually quiet in the morning, creating a peaceful start to the day.
 As the afternoon approached, the city became more animated, with families heading out to visit loved ones.